Siarnaq: Diameter and albedo

 From infrared observations by the Wide-field Infrared Survey Explorer (WISE) spacecraft, Siarnaq is estimated to be 39.3 km in diameter.
+The geometric albedo of Siarnaq is estimated to be 0.050±0.017.

 Surface and composition

 Siarnaq is light red in color, and the Siarnaupian (Siarnaqan) spectrum in the infrared is very similar to the Inuit-group satellites Paaliaq and Kiviuq, supporting the thesis of a possible common origin in the break-up of a larger body.

 The James Webb Space Telescope obtained the spectrum of Siarnaq over the 0.7-5.3 micron region with NIRSpec, finding a 3.0 micron absorption feature associated with hydrated minerals.
 Water ice was not found to be present in substantial quantities on Siarnaq, in contrast to Phoebe, the largest Saturnian irregular satellite.
 Additionally, carbon dioxide formed by irradiation of organic compounds was detected on Siarnaq's surface.
 Siarnaq appears nearly identical in its composition to Albiorix, another Saturnian irregular satellite observed by James Webb Space Telescope.

 Observations of Siarnaq at different phase angles show that its brightness stays relatively constant at high phase angles, where it produces a shallow phase curve, but exhibits a strong opposition surge, where it sharply brightens by 0.2 magnitudes at opposition (zero phase).
 This phase curve behavior of Siarnaq suggests it has a highly porous surface likely covered with substantial regolith.